-The bulk of leather footwear made in Sri Lanka is made out of imported leathers from Italy & India.
+The bulk of leather footwear made in Sri Lanka is made out of imported leathers from China & India.
 However, in recent years several production units have been set up in the country using local leather.
-In fact two companies are equipped with tanneries and are able to produce leather to meet their own specific requirements.
+In fact several companies are equipped with tanneries and are able to produce leather to meet their own specific requirements.

-At present there are 6 chrome leather tanneries and 11 vegetable leather tanneries operating in Sri Lanka.
-The combined capacity of which is estimated to be in the region of 25 kg a day.
+At present there are about 8 large scale tanneries and 5 small scale tanneries operating in Sri Lanka.
 In general however the supply of locally tanned and finished leather is inadequate to meet of the export industry's requirements both in terms of quality and quantity.
 The government has allowed duty free import of raw material to facilitate the industry.